Near Spanish Fort in Baldwin County, Alabama — The American South (East South Central)

 Erected 2015 by Needham Bryan Chapter, Daughters of the American Revolution, Mobile, Alabama.

 Location.
 30° 44.038′ N, 87° 53.824′ W. Marker is near Spanish Fort, Alabama, in Baldwin County.
-Marker can be reached from Alabama Route 225 0.3 miles north of Upper Shay Branch Road.
+Memorial can be reached from Alabama Route 225, 0.3 miles north of Upper Shay Branch Road.
 Located within the Alabama State Veterans Memorial Cemetery.
 Touch for map.
 Marker is at or near this postal address: 34904 AL-225, Spanish Fort AL 36577, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-173d Airborne Brigade (Sep) (here, next to this marker); Saluda Hill Cemetery (about 700 feet away, measured in a direct line); Union Artillery Batteries The Battle of Fort Blakely (approx. 1.2 miles away); Alabama (approx. 1.2 miles away); Battle of Blakeley (approx. 1.2 miles away); Redoubt Six (approx. 1.2 miles away); The Siege of Fort Blakeley (approx. 1.3 miles away).
+173d Airborne Brigade (Sep) (here, next to this marker); Saluda Hill Cemetery Union Artillery Batteries (approx. 0.8 miles away); The Battle of Fort Blakely (approx. 1.2 miles away); Alabama (approx. 1.2 miles away); Battle of Blakeley (approx. 1.2 miles away); Redoubt Six (approx. 1.2 miles away); The Siege of Fort Blakeley (approx. 1.3 miles away).
 Touch for a list and map of all markers in Spanish Fort.